milvus-io/milvus/docs/design_docs/milvus_proto.md

   // Filtering entities by timestamp.
 (Optional) uint64 travel_timestamp = 10;

   // The time tolerance between entities visibility and search action.
 Default is 0.
 In Milvus, each entity has a timestamp.
 To ensure data consistence, each node(query node and data node) will consume data in a time interval.
 So entity visibility is a bit later than its timestamp.
-If this value is 0, Milvus will hold the search action, wait until all entities whose timestamp is earlier that the search action's timestamp to be fully consumed. uint64 guarantee_timestamp = 11;
+If this value is 0, Milvus will hold the search action, wait until all entities whose timestamp is earlier than the search action's timestamp to be fully consumed. uint64 guarantee_timestamp = 11;
 }
 ```